 When and where will the Court determine whether to approve the Settlement?

-The Court has scheduled a Final Approval Hearing for December 17, 2021, at 10:00 a.m. in Courtroom 2325 at the United States District Court for the Northern District of Illinois, Everett McKinley Dirksen United States Courthouse, 219 South Dearborn Street, Chicago, IL 60604.
-This hearing may be continued or rescheduled by the Court without further notice.
-At this hearing, the Court will consider whether the Settlement is fair, reasonable, and adequate and will consider Class Counsel’s request for attorneys’ fees and expenses.
-The Court also will consider objections.
-The Court may decide these issues at the Final Approval Hearing or take them under consideration.
-We do not know how long these decisions will take.Back To Top
+The Court held a Final Approval Hearing on December 17, 2021, at 10:00 a.m. in Courtroom 2325 at the United States District Court for the Northern District of Illinois, Everett McKinley Dirksen United States Courthouse, 219 South Dearborn Street, Chicago, IL 60604.
+At this hearing, the Court determined that the Settlement is fair, reasonable, and adequate and granted Class Counsel’s request for attorneys’ fees and expenses.
+The Court also addressed that there were no objections.
+The Court’s Order Granting Final Approval is available here.Back To Top

 Do I have to come to the hearing?

 No. You are not required to come to the hearing, but you are welcome to come at your own expense.
 The hearing may be in person or via video conference, subject to the Court’s order.
 If the hearing is in person, the Court will make the hearing accessible to Settlement Class Members by telephone or other electronic means.
 Settlement Class Members who object to the proposed Settlement do not need to attend the Final Approval Hearing for their objections to be considered.
 If you wish to appear either personally or through your own personal attorney at the Final Approval Hearing in person or by electronic means, you must send both a timely objection and a Notice of Intention to Appear to the Clerk of the Court at the address set forth FAQ 12, and serve copies on Class Counsel and counsel for Defendants at the addresses set forth in FAQ 12 no later than December 1, 2021.Back To Top

 What if the proposed Settlement is not approved?